approvals/ApprovalTests.cpp/doc/Tutorial.md

 ### Approval Files

+The files we have just seen are the `.approved.txt` and `.received.txt` files, namely:

+- `Tutorial.HelloApprovals.approved.txt`
+- `Tutorial.HelloApprovals.received.txt`

 Approvals creates a lot of `.approved.txt` and `.received.txt` files.
 The `.received.txt` files are automatically deleted on a passing test, and should never be checked in to source control.
 We suggest adding `*.received.*` line to your `.gitignore` file.

 The  `.approved.txt` files, on the other hand, need to be checked in to your source control.